cyaaronk/API-hooking-on-music-software/README.md

 	 return foo_bridge(x);
 }
 ```
-If you use c++, use `extern "C"` prefix before declarations to avoid name mangling by c++ compiler, as they need to be referenced in .asm compiled by MASM.
+⋅⋅⋅If you use c++, use `extern "C"` prefix before declarations to avoid name mangling by c++ compiler, as they need to be referenced in .asm compiled by MASM.
 The above code first declares the exported function to be `int foo(BOOL x)`, loads the target dll and get the real function's address.
 The address is saved in `funcs[0]`, which is a global variable that is used by `foo_bridge()` as we will see later to call the real function.
 Code to manipulate or use param(x) can be inserted anywhere in the function.

 3. Write asm for `foo_bridge()`
 ```